-Great Lakes science vessels work on a freshwater sea of more than 94,000 square miles helping scientists, educators and resource managers understand, restore and protect a global treasure.
+Great Lakes science vessels work on a freshwater sea of more than 94,000 square miles (243,459 square km) helping scientists, educators and resource managers understand, restore and protect a global treasure.

 Featured Science Vessels

 Here are some featured science vessels cruising the Great Lakes

 Find ships using this interactive map

 See the Save the date announcement for the 12 Jan 2023 Science Vessel Coordination Workshop at the following link: